farcasterxyz/hub-monorepo/CONTRIBUTING.md

 types would not pass verification in our Signer Sets
 ```

+Make sure that all your files are formatted correctly.
+We use `biome` to format TypeScript files and `rustfmt` for the Rust files.
+To auto-format all the files run `yarn lint` to format all source files.

 ### 3.5.
 Adding Changesets

 All PRs with meaningful changes should have a [changeset](https://github.com/changesets/changesets) which is a short